open/close all folders

 - And if you were thinking that things would get better for the two in the reboot, guess again.
 Here, it goes in reverse.
 Their sexual chemistry was going smoothly until—after a long chain of events culminating in Raiden killing Motaro to save Johnny Cage, forcing Shao Kahn to empower Sindel (Kitana's mother, unwillingly serving the emperor) with Shang Tsung's soul)—Sindel kills most of Raiden's chosen warriors.
 Kitana is one of the few immediate survivors, but succumbs to her wounds and dies in Liu Kang's arms wishing that she and her lover could have met under different circumstances.
 This ultimately shakes Liu Kang's faith in his mentor Raiden, and eventually gets him killed as well when Raiden accidently fires him in self-defense when trying to stop him from facing down Shao Kahn at endgame.
 One would think that fate has it in for this couple.

-- Professor Layton and the Lost Future reveals that Don Paolo's descent into evil started when Layton starting dating Claire, who Paolo was infatuated with.
+- Professor Layton and the Lost Future reveals that Don Paolo's descent into evil started when Layton starting dating Claire, with whom Paul (as he was then known) was infatuated.
 The cutscene that shows his heart being broken is not very sympathetic towards him in the slightest.

 - Layton too.
 He lost the love of his life twice.

-- In Phoenix Wright Ace Attorney: Trials and Tribulations, this is Godot's motivation.
+- In Phoenix Wright: Ace Attorney: Trials & Tribulations, this is Godot's motivation.
 He was driven to change his name and seek revenge against Phoenix upon learning that his girlfriend, Mia Fey, was murdered while he was comatose.

 - In Assassin's Creed I, at some point of their life.
 Ezio and Altaïr lose someone close to them and state how it felt like a part of them withered away.
 Ezio's situation was so bad that it became a repressed memory.
 Altaïr has to suffer this twice.
 And then he lost his best friend and youngest son as well.